RohitBandaru/rohitbandaru.github.io/_posts/2020-09-01-Neural-Network-Pruning.md

 A major consideration in pruning is where to put it in the training/testing machine learning timeline.
 If you are using a weight magnitude-based pruning approach, as described in the previous section, you would want to prune after training.
 However, after pruning, you may observe that the model performance has suffered.
 This can be fixed by fine-tuning, meaning retraining the model after pruning to restore accuracy.

-{% include figure.liquid loading="eager" path="assets/img/blog/pruning/pruning_flow.png" description="Flow of iterative pruning" source="https://arxiv.org/pdf/1611.06440.pdf" width=300%}
+{% include figure.liquid loading="eager" path="assets/img/blog/pruning/pruning_flow.png" description="Flow of iterative pruning" alt="flow of iterative pruning" source="https://arxiv.org/pdf/1611.06440.pdf" width=300%}

 The usage of pruning can change depending on the application and methods used.
 Sometimes fine-tuning or multiple iterations of pruning are not necessary.
 This depends on how much of the network is pruned.